langchain-ai/langgraph/docs/docs/concepts/persistence.md

 namespace_for_memory = (user_id, "memories")
 ```

-We use the `store.put` to save memories to our namespace in the store.
+We use the `store.put` method to save memories to our namespace in the store.
 When we do this, we specify the namespace, as defined above, and a key-value pair for the memory: the key is simply a unique identifier for the memory (`memory_id`) and the value (a dictionary) is the memory itself.

 ```python
 memory_id = str(uuid.uuid4())